 A while ago I came upon an interesting article called “6 inches of steel” on a Californian named Louis Juan Ohnimus and his knife fighting skills.
 I wasn’t the first one to discover this article but it appears that this was probably one of the only historical documents on Bowie techniques.
 Unfortunately, the article is written in an interview format and without actually being there it can be hard to understand what exactly Ohnimus meant and so many techniques descriptions are rather cryptic.
 Not only that but while the techniques presented are very fine the article does not give enough details to reconstitute a completely workable style of knife fighting as too many unknowns remain.

 Throughout the text you can notice something very interesting; Ohnimus makes several mentions to Mexican techniques and goes on to praise the skills of his southern neighbors as being second to none.
-The image of Mexicans as fierce knife fighters was very strong in this time and perhaps not without good reasons.
+The image of Mexicans as fierce knife fighters was very strong at this time and perhaps not without good reasons.
 Knife fighting was itself very much popular in Spain and many settlers would have brought with them their ideas of honor and their own fighting techniques which would be changed in the context of the New World.
 Col. A.J.
 Drexel Biddle – former hand to hand training officer to the Marine Corps in the Second World War- himself commented how his first experience with knife fighting was while he lived in Spain with his parents: “You had to learn to stab your little friends or they stabbed you.” as he commented (Rockford Register Republic, March 27th, 1942).

 Biddle showing his Passata Sotto technique under the guard